How Precedent Works

 User priorities change.
 How do we detect when "recruiter emails" shift from "ignore" to "urgent" (e.g., hiring sprint)?

 Solution (in development): Automatic anomaly detection.
 If your behavior diverges from historical patterns for 5+ consecutive emails from a category, we ask: "Noticed you're responding to recruiting emails fast now.
 Should I adjust priority?"
 User confirms, we update the prompt context.
-This ships in Q1 2026.
+This is live now.

 3. Learning without persistent models